yugabyte/yugabyte-db/docs/content/preview/develop/learn/ttl-data-expiration-ycql.md

 ### Configuring for existing YCQL datasets

 To convert existing YCQL tables to ones configured for file expiration, the same TServer flag values as above can be used.
 However, a temporary 2 times space amplification of the data should be expected in this case.
 This amplification happens because the existing file structure will have kept most data in a single large file, and that file will now be excluded from compactions going forward.
-Thus, this file will be unchanged until its contents has entirely expired, roughly TTL amount of time after the file expiration feature was configured.
+Thus, this file will be unchanged until its contents have entirely expired, approximately TTL amount of time after the file expiration feature was configured.

 Additionally, if data files were created with YugabyteDB versions 2.6.6 or earlier, or 2.8.1 or earlier, files may lack the necessary metadata to be expired naturally.
 The `file_expiration_ignore_value_ttl` flag can be set to `true` to ignore the missing metadata.
 This will ignore the row- and column-level TTL metadata, expiring files purely based on the table's `default_time_to_live`.